skellis46/slipbox/improvisation and the threshold of the self.md

 A key part of predictive processing is precision weighting: the system's estimation of how reliable or informative predictions and sensory signals are.
 Precision weighting is closely related to attention.
 As Seth explains, attending to sensory information is 'equivalent to increasing its expected precision so that the sensory data have greater impact on perception' [-@seth-2018-being p.971].
 In authentic movement, sustained attention to bodily sensation may therefore 'turn up the gain' on sensory signals from the body, increasing their influence on perception.
 What is sensed is not thereby freed from prior expectations: those expectations, including beliefs about the body's role in perception, continue to shape how bodily signals are interpreted.

 Seen through the lens of predictive processing and precision weighting, the practice Katye and I did together likely involved a distinctive pattern of up- and down-weighting.
 Decades of dance and somatic training has predisposed us to treat kinaesthetic information as fundamental or vital.
 At the beginning of an improvisation I described bodily sensations as 'full and rich' and attributed the difficulty of becoming lost in thought to 'the quantity and quality of basically bodily information' (Ellis, 2 February 2024 am).
 Movement further amplified this information.
-Katye noted that it 'agitates sensation', so that 'my attention immediately spreads because there's many things to attend to' (Coe, 9 February 2024 pm).
+Katye noted also that movement 'agitates sensation', so that 'my attention immediately spreads because there's many things to attend to' (Coe, 9 February 2024 pm).
 At the same time, the practice appears to down-weight predictions concerned with what the dancing ought to become.
-Coe associated 'expectation about what this is or what this isn't' with 'the same part that reaches', observing that when this part of thinking is loud 'it gets quieter' (Coe, 14 February 2024 am); I described beginning the practice as 'committing to not wanting' (Ellis, 14 February 2024 am).
+Coe associated 'expectation about what this is or what this isn't' with 'the same part that reaches', observing that when this part of thinking is loud 'it gets quieter' (Coe, 14 February 2024 am); I understand beginning the practice to be 'committing to not wanting' (Ellis, 14 February 2024 am).

 The clinical researcher Wolf Mehling describes how individuals working through mind-body practices that centralise the body use 'repetition and training in these skills of noticing, differentiating, and discerning' to lead to 'embodiment and integration' [@mehling-2011-body p.7].
-In predictive-processing terms, then, the somatic practice Katye and I practice may be understood as cultivating a learned bias towards the precision of moment-to-moment kinaesthetic information while reducing the influence of explicit, goal-directed expectations about what should happen next.
-More broadly, therefore, for dancers movement is little more than a bias in the same way that pianists might up-weight aural acuity (or attention) while down-weighting physical sensation.
+In predictive-processing terms, then, the somatic practice of authentic movement Katye and I were researching may be understood as cultivating a learned bias towards the precision of moment-to-moment kinaesthetic information while reducing the influence of explicit, goal-directed expectations about what should happen next.
+More broadly, therefore, for dancers movement becomes little more than a bias in the same way that pianists might up-weight aural acuity (or attention) while down-weighting physical sensation.

 According to Seth, while attention is the means to up-weight particular sensations, _disattention_ is the opposite and its role in proprioception and movement is important and somewhat counter-intuitive.
 In order for a physical action to be carried out, the predictions telling the brain where the body currently is need to be down-weighted such that the body will move.
 Seth calls this down-weighting disattention [@seth-2018-being], and it presents a productive paradox: attending less to the body as something to be monitored and controlled may allow more movement and sensory experience to emerge.

-In the dancing, this offers a mechanism for the shift from deliberate organisation towards being moved.
+In the dancing, this offers a theoretical mechanism for the shift from deliberate organisation towards being moved.
 One might vividly attend to bodily sensation overall while down-weighting proprioceptive signals that would otherwise stabilise the body's present position or demand conscious correction.
 The mover can become more sensorially immersed while becoming less governed by information that maintains the body's current organisation.
 In other words, less authority is given to 'this is where and how my body presently is', allowing movement to unfold and generating more sensation in the process.

 If part of the practice of dancing for Katye and me is to turn up the gain on sensation and reduce it on goal-directed expectations, do these abilities map onto what our expertise is in the practice?

-My hunch is that somatic expertise develops alongside attentional expertise [@lutz-2008-attention] via a self-reinforcing loop.
+My hunch is that somatic expertise develops alongside attentional expertise [see @lutz-2008-attention] via a self-reinforcing loop.
 Sustained attention up-weights corporeal sensation and subtle movement provides enough sensory variation to sustain that attention.
 Learned priors about the value of bodily sensation and openness to indeterminacy and uncertainty support this process, while expectations about particular actions, outcomes or 'desires' are down-weighted.
 In the practice with Katye small movements may intensify, alter or renew sensation, but the primary activity is sustained sensing.
 Movement helps keep the sensory field alive.

+Such a cycle of up- and down-weighting may help explain how deep sensory dancing becomes sustained, richly sensorial and less deliberately organised.
+It does not, however, explain the threshold into being danced or establish that the organiser actually disappears by losing their self.
+That remains the more difficult question that I have not been able to answer.

-## Non-dancing
+## An afterthought: Non-dancing

 > Perhaps we shouldn't find it surprising that people regularly experience spaceless and timeless states in meditation, embodied as a "oneness" that no longer takes on the character of being a separate "self."
 All three of these perceptions – space, time, and self – have been revealed by neuroscience and physics to be a distortion of what we now understand to be the underlying physical reality.
 These perceptions can even be considered illusions in one sense of the word.

 <div style="text-align: right">– Annaka Harris [-@harris-nodate-meditation n.pag]</div>

+I want to end in speculation.

 None of these ideas and practices presented in this chapter is somehow evidence that Katye and I had a series of nondual experiences while dancing in the northern winter of 2024.
 Yet we felt what we felt, and described these feelings in a way that I have attempted to present as accurately as possible in this writing.

 It strikes me now, many months into this process, that _being danced_ has very little to do with dancing.
-Perhaps it is akin to an experience when the dancing ceases or becomes non-dancing.
-It is the movement that remains when there is non-dancing.
-That in this dancing – but not because dancing is somehow special – is an encounter with reality that is usually and usefully masked by perception.
+Rather, that dancing is the mean by which we practice attention without judgement.
+Perhaps the practice begins to flourish when the dancing ceases or becomes non-dancing; it is the movement that remains when there is non-dancing.
+That within this non-dancing is an encounter with reality that is usually and usefully masked by perception.
 The practice merely enables us to elude the layers of personal and cultural perceptual histories in order for the body to dissolve.

 ---